lae/simplemona/README.md

 taking a look at the uwsgi log can help.

     tail -f websever.log

-It's also Usually I have this running in a possible that gunicorn is failing to start completely, in which case you can run it by hand to see what's going wrong.
+It's also possible that gunicorn is failing to start completely, in which case you can run it by hand to see what's going wrong.
+Usually I have this running in a terminal multiplexer:

     gunicorn simplecoin.wsgi_entry:app -p gunicorn.pid -b 0.0.0.0:9400 --access-logfile gunicorn.log

 If you're running powerpool as well you'll need to start a celery worker to process the tasks (found shares/blocks/stats etc) that it generates.
 You can run the worker like this:

     python simplecoin/celery_entry.py -l INFO --beat